 Here are some of the items that will be considered this week:

-- City council will receive operating and capital financial updates, which will provide year-to-date (until the end of September) results and projected year-end results.
+- City council will receive operating and capital financial updates, which were postponed from the Nov.
+22 council meeting.

 - Councillor Anne Stevenson has indicated that she will make a motion asking administration to explore the possibility to "pedestrianize" 102 Avenue adjacent to the Valley Line LRT.

 - The Business Improvement Area (BIA) association budgets, which are funded through tax levies, are up for consideration.
 Council will also approve board membership for BIA's.

 - Council will be informed about decisions by the previous council relating to the "sale of greenfield residential land holdings and the history of Enterprise Land Development with a focus on the recent decision to sell current greenfield land holdings."